Ambrose Evans-Pritchard

-Ambrose Evans-Pritchard (born 7 December 1957) is the international business editor of the Daily Telegraph.
+Ambrose Evans-Pritchard (born 7 December 1957) is an English journalist who holds the position of international business editor of the Daily Telegraph.

 Early life

 Evans-Pritchard was born in Oxford.
-He was educated at Malvern College and Trinity College, Cambridge, where he read History.
+He was educated at Malvern College and Trinity College, Cambridge, where he read history.
 His father was E. E. Evans-Pritchard, who was Professor of Social Anthropology at Oxford University from 1946 to 1970.